 0 Votes

-Cindy Wren posted over 4 years ago Admin
+Cindy Wren posted almost 5 years ago Admin

 Hello Haibo - thanks for chiming in on this topic.
 You can track shots, use the watch GPS for distances (wtihout your phone) and select clubs from the watch now.
 This works on both Android and iPhones with one of our latest releases.
 Have you had time to try it out?
 Here's more information about stand-alone mode for Samsung. - Cindy